AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 </ul>

 <h1>4.
 Gauss-Jordan Elimination Method</h1>
-Gauss-Jordan Elimination is an extended form of Gaussian elimination for the solution of systems of linear equations.So after eliminating the variables above the pivot in the "Gauss-Jordan elimination" we eliminate the variables below each pivot to create a thoroughly simplified matrix from which one can read directly from the matrix.
+Gauss-Jordan Elimination is an extended form of Gaussian elimination for the solution of systems of linear equations.
+So, after eliminating the variables above the pivot in the "Gauss-Jordan elimination", we eliminate the variables below each pivot to create a thoroughly simplified matrix from which one can read directly from the matrix.

 Steps of Gauss-Jordan Elimination
-Gauss-Jordan elimination consists of two major steps: <b>forward elimination</b> and <b>backward elimination</b> in order to have zeros elsewhere in each column that contains a leading entry.
+Gauss-Jordan elimination involves two major steps: <b>forward elimination</b> and <b>backward elimination</b> to have zeros elsewhere in each column containing a leading entry.
 <h2>1.
 Forward Elimination</h2><br>
 <ul>
     <li><b>Pivoting</b>: Choose a pivot for each column - that is, a non-zero entry in the diagonal.
 If the entry in the diagonal is zero, then the row is exchanged to make it nonzero.
 The stability is maintained this way.</li>